 View table of contents and excerpt

 "Tzahi Weiss offers an innovative and daring thesis regarding a central text in the canon of Jewish mysticism and magic.
 'Sefer Yeṣirah' and Its Contexts will stimulate important discussions not only about the history of Sefer Yeṣirah in Jewish intellectual history but also about the relationship of Jewish and Christian sources and the boundaries separating and uniting these two traditions."—Elliot Wolfson, University of California, Santa BarbaraSefer Yeṣirah, or "Book of Formation," is one of the most influential Jewish compositions of late antiquity.
-First attested to in the tenth century C.E. and attributed by some to the patriarch Abraham himself, Sefer Yeṣirah claims that the world was created by the powers of the decimal number system and the twenty two letters of the Hebrew alphabet.
+First attested to in the tenth century C.E. and attributed by some to the patriarch Abraham himself, Sefer Yeṣirah claims that the world was created by the powers of the decimal number system and the twenty-two letters of the Hebrew alphabet.
 This short, enigmatic treatise was considered canonical by Jewish philosophers and Kabbalists and has fascinated Western thinkers and writers as diverse as Leibnitz and Borges.
-Nonetheless, Sefer Yesirah is nearly impossible to contextualize mainly due to its unique style and the fact that it does not refer to, nor is it referenced by, any other source in late antiquity.
+Nonetheless, Sefer Yesirah is nearly impossible to contextualize, mainly owing to its unique style and the fact that it does not refer to, nor is it referenced by, any other source in late antiquity.
 After a century and a half of modern scholarship, the most fundamental questions regarding its origins remain contested: Who wrote Sefer Yeṣirah?
 Where and when was it written?
 What was its "original" version?
 What is the meaning of this treatise?

 Tzahi Weiss is Associate Professor of Jewish Thought and Hebrew Literature at the Open University of Israel.
-He is author of numerous books, including Cutting the Shoots: The Worship of The Shekhinah in the World of Early Kabbalistic Literature.